Trail Conditions-Fall 2022:

 fire restrictions are in force.

-The Rubicon Trail is open for travel 24/7 and 365 days a year and is not subject to El Dorado Forest road closures.
-This is due to hard work between El Dorado County, Rubicon Trail Foundation, FOTR and all the users that volunteer to meet the criteria of the Eastment conditions.
+The Rubicon Trail is open for motorized travel 24/7 and 365 days a year unless subject to environmental events, such as fires.
+But it is not subject to USFS closures due to Travel Management.
+This is due to hard work between El Dorado County, Rubicon Trail Foundation, FOTR and all the users that volunteer to meet the criteria of the easement conditions.
 Only under severe conditions does the trail ever close, and this is usually lift as quickly as possible.

 The road across the two dams at Loon Lake are open to winter motorized recreation.